Sweetheart Fudge Cake Recipe

-- 2. Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.

 - 3. While cakes are still warm, poke several holes in cakes with a meat fork or wooden skewer to within 1/4 in. of bottom.
 Brush jelly over top and sides of cakes.

 - 4. In a small saucepan, combine cream and chocolate; cook and stir over low heat until chocolate is melted.
 Brush over top and sides of cakes several times, allowing mixture to absorb between brushings.
 Cool completely.